-Head To Head Comparison Between AWT vs Swing (Infographics)
+Head to Head Comparison Between AWT and Swing (Infographics)

 Below is the top 11 comparison between AWT vs Swing:

 Key Differences between AWT and Swing

 As AWT is a bridge between the application and underlying native interface, implementing it on a new operating system can include a lot of work.
 Because it requires a native peer to be developed again.
 The use of native peer limits the functionality of AWT.
 AWT has two levels of APIs –

 - One provides a basic general interface between the application and the native OS.

 - Second GUI widget that provides code-behind objects driven on AWT canvas.

 Use of native components makes AWT fast.
 Hence improves its performance.
 Also, most web browser supports AWT, there is no need of Java plugin for AWT Applets.
 But AWT has a smaller set of components, thus users have to write custom code to get their own AWT based components.
 AWT components do not support features like title bar and menu bars.

 Swing is the extension of AWT.
 It is not the exact replacement of AWT.
 Hence it has AWT features with the extensibility of JAVA.
 So, all the components that are present in AWT are also present in Swing.
 But Swing doesn’t require peer programming hence making it platform independent and lightweight.
 Also, Swing allows for a greater range of components.

 Swing is a modular based architecture.
 It supports plugging for custom implementation.
 User can create their own implementation to override the default Java-based implementation.
 Swing also provides support for runtime mechanism.
 Indirect composition method allows the swing to respond to runtime changes according to the application environment.
 Swing supports features like icons and tool-tips.
 Sun is actively involved in the development of Swing hence every now and then swing gets new features and gets better than earlier.